zcash/zcash/kmd/linux/verus-cli/README.txt

-VerusCoin Command Line Tools v0.3.8-beta
+VerusCoin Command Line Tools v0.3.9-beta
 Contents:
 komodod - VerusCoin's enhanced Komodo daemon komodo-cli - VerusCoin's Komodo command line utility verus - wrapper for komodo-cli that applies the command to the VRSC coin verusd - wrapper for komodod that sets the VerusCoin parameters to defaults properly

-The first time on a new system you will need to run ./zcash-fetch-params.sh before using komodod or verusd.
+The first time on a new system you will need to run ./fetch-params.sh before using komodod or verusd.

-Run verusd to launch komodod, and use verus to run commands such as: verus stop
+Run ./verusd to launch komodod, and use verus to run commands such as:
+./verus stop
 Which signals komodod (if it is running) to stop running.